 - Our STEM program for 1st graders, Bright Minds, sponsored by Duke Energy was renewed for a second year and is currently serving 700 public school children.

 - Nearly half of our fundraising event income is tied to three successful events.
 YachtVenture, our largest fundraiser, is a unique event on the waterfront where guests have the opportunity to explore the area’s finest yachts.
 The annual “Fore the Children” Golf Tournament at Cape Fear Country Club allows teams to tee off to support our children.
 Our adult fundraiser, Pizza Putt, offers 18 holes of mini golf with food and beverage around the Museum.

 Jessica is one of the lovely educators at CMoW.
 Some of her responsibilities include programming and teaching some of our daily programs, planning some monthly events, and coordinating volunteers.
 The Museum was a good fit for her because she can still be involved with children during our programs (She was previously a preschool teacher) but she also gets to gain experience in many different avenues.
 A fun fact about Jessica is she never thought she would become a crazy cat lady, but thanks to KiKi, that is now a reality for her.

 Sloane has worked and volunteered at various children's and nature museum for 10 years.
 She started at the Museum as a summer camp instructor in 2014 and has been here ever since!
-Currently she is a Museum Educator and is the Program Director for several grant-funded programs.
+Currently she is a Program Coordinator and is the Program Director for several grant-funded programs.
 She also works on monthly events, Nature Navigators, STEAM Explorations, and with our Service Learning volunteers.
 Fun fact: Before she took the job at the museum, she was a wild animal caretaker!

 Art and Early Childhood Educator